nsrathjen/herokusample/readme.txt

 2. create a "Procfile" in django root:
-	This must be located at the top level (that is, in the same folder as your manage.py script) The file should be called "Procfile"with no extension (Windows users beware, the OS will often hide your file extensions, and most editors will add a .txt to the file, so this step can cause problems)
+	This must be located at the top level (that is, in the same folder as your manage.py script) The file should be called "Procfile" with no extension (Windows users beware, the OS will often hide your file extensions, and most editors will add a .txt to the file, so this step can cause problems)
 	The file should contain exactly the following (except with "myproject.wsgi" replaced appropriately, see example for help)
 	web: gunicorn myproject.wsgi --log-file -